aws-cloudformation/community-registry-extensions/CONTRIBUTING.md

 logic.
 It is imported by `handlers.py` and `logic_integ.py`, which is invoked from `run_logic_integ.py`.

-If you have unit tests that you wish to run with `pytest`, place them in a top level folder called `test/`.
+If you have unit tests that you wish to run with `pytest`, place them inline or in the same folder with `handlers.py` with `test` in the filename, for example, `logic_test.py`.

 #### Python tips